Nourishing Masoor Dal for the New Mom

 - 1 tablespoon coriander leaves minced dhaniya/ kothamalli leaves for garnish

-Pressure cook for one whistle (the dal cooks quickly) and then remove from the stove.
+Pressure cook for one whistle (the dal cooks quickly and fresh beans don't take much time either) and remove the cooker from the heat.

 Allow the cooker to cool on its own while you prepare the rest of the ingredients.

-Slice the tomatoes and garlic.
-Remove tough stalks from the coriander leaves and shred the leaves and soft stalks.
+Slice the tomatoes and peel and slice ginger and garlic.
+Remove tough stalks from the coriander leaves and shred the leaves and tender stalks.

 Add curry leaves.

-Grind in a food processor without adding water.
-For a normal diet (not post partum) I add sliced onion and a small green chilli (sliced) to the mix for grinding
+Grind all these ingredients in a food processor without adding water.
+For a normal diet (not post partum) I add sliced onion and a small green chili (sliced) to the mix for grinding

 Heat a pan and add the ghee.
 Ghee is good after delivery as it helps heal the tissues.
 Alternatively use olive oil or a mild vegetable oil that will not overpower the flavours of the dal.

-When the ghee has melted, add the ground tomato garlic coriander leaves mixture.
+When the ghee has melted, add the tomato garlic paste.

 Mash the cooked dal lightly with a whisk or spatula and add to the pan.

 Stir well and add salt to taste.
-I always add just a little salt, and then taste the dish at the end when the cooking is almost done, adding more if required.
+I add just a little salt, and then taste the dish at the end, adding more if required.

-Bring the dal to a boil on high heat and then simmer on low heat till it begins to boil.
-Keep stirring as the dal can catch at the bottom of the pan and char.
+Bring the masoor dal to a boil on high heat and then simmer on low heat till it begins to boil.
+Keep stirring as the stew can catch at the bottom of the pan and char.

-Once the dal begins to bubble up (about 6-7 minutes), add warm water (maximum one cup) if you want it thinner.
+Once it begins to bubble up again (about 5 minutes), add warm water (maximum one cup) if you want it thinner.
 The dal will thicken as it cools after cooking.

-Check for salt and pepper and a more if required.
+Check for salt and pepper and add more if required.
 This is a soft and mild dal and too much of pepper or salt would overpower the taste.

 As the dal boils, it will start spluttering and may splash out of the pan, so be careful when stirring or checking it out.